-Feast your eyes while you fill your belly at these restaurants, cafes, pubs and picnic spots by the sea
+Feast your eyes while you fill your belly at these restaurants, cafés, pubs and picnic spots by the sea

 From food shacks to fine dining, these eateries celebrate great British produce while giving you unrivalled views of the coast.
 Or pack a crab sarnie and head to our recommended picnic spots.

-We’ve put together a list of the best sea-front restaurants and cafes, plus a few lovely picnic spots to enjoy an al-fresco lunch.
+We’ve put together a list of the best seafront restaurants and cafés, plus a few lovely picnic spots to enjoy an al-fresco lunch.
 There are options from all over the country – so head to a coastal spot near you.

 1. Ruin Beach Café, Isles of Scilly